× -

 Precious Metal Ring Info

 Our precious metals include white, yellow, and rose gold, as well as palladium and platinum.
-All classic bands are cut from precious metal tubing made through hot extrusion.
-Hot extrusion is a complex process that results in a precious metal that is easier to stretch and size, has zero porosity, and is more dense.
-This type of metal processing creates an unparalleled precious metal ring.
+All classic bands are cut from precious metal tubing made through hot extrusion — a complex process that results in metal that is easier to stretch and size, has zero porosity, and is more dense.
+This type of metal processing creates an unparalleled ring.

 The Metals

-Any of our style can be ordered in precious metal, including 10K, 14K, and 18K Yellow, Rose and White Gold, as well as Palladium and Platinum
+Any of our styles can be ordered in precious metal — including 10K, 14K, and 18K Yellow, Rose, and White Gold, as well as Palladium and Platinum.

 White Gold